mjf1406/classquest/README.md

   7. Randomly have student redeem things
   8. soooooo many more
 - FEATURE: Points -- track points on a per student, group, and class basis
+  - Make it easier for students to give points to each other.
+Right now, I have to redeem on the giver and then reward on the receiver.
+It'd be nice to just be able to transfer it.
   - [ ] award points
     - [x] to a single student
       - [x] clicking on the student opens a dialog with a grid list of all behaviors, with positive and needs work as tabs